aalhomaidhi/Log-analysis-project/README.md

 ## Technologies used
 This project create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 ## Technologies used
 1. PostgreSQL
 2. Writing Python code with DB-API
 3. Linux-based virtual machine (VM) Vagrant

 ## Project Requirements
 What are we reporting:
 1. What are the most popular three articles of all time?

-- Which articles have been accessed the most?
-Present this information as a sorted list with the most popular article at the top.
+- Present this information as a sorted list with the most popular article at the top.

 2. Who are the most popular article authors of all time?